brunodifranco/project-insuricare-ranking/README.md

 # 3. **Business Assumptions and Definitions**

-- Cross-selling is strategy used to sell products associated with another product already owned by the customer.
+- Cross-selling is a strategy used to sell products associated with another product already owned by the customer.
 In this project, health insurance and vehicle insurance are the products.
-- Learning to rank is a machine learning application, in order to rank a variable.
+- Learning to rank is a machine learning application.
 In this project, we are ranking customers in a list, from the most likely customer to buy the new insurance to the least likely one.
 This list will be provided by the ML model.

 # 4. **Solution Plan**
 ## 4.1.
 How was the problem solved?